 Most of the piracy on the Internet is carried out using Peer-to-Peer (P2P) network applications such as Kazaa, eMule, BitTorrent and Gnutella clients like LimeWire.

-While these programs can facilitate the quick and easy sharing of files, using them to share copyrighted files is prohibited by K-State policy and the law.
+While these programs can facilitate the quick and easy sharing of files, using them to share copyrighted files is prohibited by K-State policy and federal law.

 Piracy is a form of copyright infringement that refers to the illegal copying, distribution, or use of software, music, movies or any other media that can be digitally stored and transferred.
 Illegal piracy causes significant lost revenue for publishers, which in turn results in higher prices for the consumer.